-- To expand a node, double-click on the node. - To filter the business entities or relationships in the network graph, click the Filter icon, and then add filters. - 3.
-To filter the relationships, in the Active tab, click the Filter icon, and then add filters. - 4.
-To view relationships in the network for an effective date, in the Effective Date field, select a date. - 5.
-To hide relationships in the canvas, in the Active tab, hover over a row, click the More Actions icon, and then click Hide on Canvas. - The relationship is hidden in the canvas, and the Shown on Canvas icon disappears in the row. - 6.
-To show relationships in the canvas, in the Active tab, hover over a row, click the More Actions icon, and then click Show in Canvas.
+- Network.
+Displays the relationships in a connected graph.
+Default is Network. - · Hierarchy.
+Displays the relationships in a tree graph. - To filter the business entities or relationships in the network graph, click the Filter icon, and then add filters. - 4.
+To filter the relationships, in the Active tab, click the Filter icon, and then add filters. - 5.
+To view relationships in the network for an effective date, in the Effective Date field, select a date. - To hide relationships in the canvas, in the Active tab, hover over a row, click the More Actions icon, and then click Hide on Canvas.

+The relationship is hidden in the canvas, and the Shown on Canvas icon disappears in the row.

+To show relationships in the canvas, in the Active tab, hover over a row, click the More Actions icon, and then click Show on Canvas.